-- Full income documentation is required (Paystub + W2s; 2 Years Tax Returns; and/or standard requirements as applicable) - а.
-DU\ Approve/Ineligible or LPA\ Accept/Ineligible loans which meet the requirements in this matrix and are otherwise eligible in accordance with Section 3.0 guidelines may follow the AUS documentation requirements for income, assets, and employment .3.5):
+- Full income documentation is required (Paystub + W2s; 2 Years Tax Returns; and/or standard requirements as applicable)1 - а.
+DU Approve/Ineligible or LPA Accept/Ineligible loans which meet the requirements in this matrix and are otherwise eligible in accordance with Section 3.0 guidelines may follow the AUS documentation requirements for income, assets, and employment .3.5):

-÷ Minimum reserves (unless indicated differently / in Secti on i 3.5.
+÷ Minimum reserves (unless indicated differently / in Secti on 3.5.

-Units Occupancy Loan Purpose # Months Reserves Primary Rate/Term Refinance with lower payments 0 1-unit Primary Purchase, Construction-to-Perm, Renovation Loan & all other eligible refinances 2 2-unit Primary All Eligible 6 3-4 unit Primary All Eligible 6 1-unit 2 nd Home or Investment Property All Eligible 6
+Units Occupancy Occupancy Loan Purpose Primary Rate/Term Refinance with lower payments 0 1-unit Drimon (Purchase, Construction-to-Perm, 2 Primary Renovation Loan & all other eligible refinances ۷ 2-unit Primary All Eligible 6 3-4 unit Primary All Eligible 6 1-unit 2 nd Home or Investment Property All Eligible 6